ioriomauro/healmydocker/README.md

-# Healme - A dockerized container autohealer
+# Healmydocker - A dockerized container autohealer

 A simple dockerized python program that listens for docker 'health_status' events and restarts labeled containers when they become unhealthy.